robertmaxwilliams/max-website/blog/2021-3-1-Thesis-Spring-Week-8.md

 # Friday

-I think I had a dream that I configured this website to use pandoc for the markdown formatting.
+I think I had a dream that I configured this website to use Pandoc for the markdown formatting.
 Weird.
 Anyway I'm here totally on time today!
 Although I do have a bagel in the toaster I'm going to go and prepare and eat here in a minute.